Democrats unveil 'Save the Internet Act' to restore net neutrality laws

 Republicans have also put forward a net neutrality bill that has been criticized by Democrats and some technologists as a watered-down version of the FCC's regulations.

-Former FCC Chairman Tom Wheeler told NBC News the dueling legislative efforts now set the stage for a political battle over net neutrality.
+Former FCC Chairman Tom Wheeler said the dueling legislative efforts now set the stage for a political battle over net neutrality.

 "There will now be a debate on the definition of what is meaningful net neutrality," Wheeler said.

-Many U.S. states have sought to establish their own net neutrality rules, and 22 states and Washington, D.C., sued the FCC over its repeal of the regulations.
+Many states have sought to establish their own net neutrality rules, and 22 of them and Washington, D.C., have sued the FCC over its repeal of the regulations.

-In September, shortly after California Gov. Jerry Brown signed a law to restore the state's net neutrality laws, the U.S. Justice Department filed a federal action to block the law.
+In September, shortly after then-California Gov. Jerry Brown signed a law to restore the state's net neutrality laws, the U.S. Department of Justice filed a federal action to block the law.
 Brown agreed to delay the state's enforcement.

 While the legislation could make it through the House, it will have a difficult time passing through the Republican-controlled Senate.

-"This is a second chance to right the Trump administration's wrong," Senate Minority Leader Chuck Schumer said.
+"This is a second chance to right the Trump administration's wrong," Senate Minority Leader Chuck Schumer, D-N.Y., said.